Parent Channels of Communication for Concerns and Appeals

-- Once all administrative levels of appeal have been exhausted, appeals may be heard by the Board as defined in Board Policy 12.
+- Once all administrative levels of appeal have been exhausted, appeals may be heard by the Board.

 - Following a decision by the Board, if the appealing party is still not satisfied with the decision, a request may be made in writing to the Minister of Education to review the matter, pursuant to Section 124 of the School Act.

-- Appeals shall be submitted in writing, shall state the nature of the concern, and shall outline the steps that have been taken to attempt to resolve it.
+- Appeals shall be submitted in writing, shall state the nature of the concern, shall provide pertinent background information and shall outline the steps that have been taken to attempt to resolve the concern.
 A copy shall be provided to any other parties directly involved in the issue.